 The customer acquisition funnel visualizes the journey a potential customer takes.
 Marketers and entrepreneurs often discuss the funnel as having three main stages:

 - Middle of the funnel (consideration).
-Prospective customers that move from the top of the funnel to the middle have usually taken an action that shows they are considering a purchase, such as signing up for an email list or following your brand on social media.
+Prospective customers that move from the top of the funnel to the middle have usually taken an action, such as signing up for an email list or following your brand on social media, that shows they are considering a purchase.
 It is now up to you to convince them to become customers.

 - Bottom of the funnel (purchase).
 This is the final stage a prospect goes through before they convert into a customer.
 Usually, they have taken some action that indicates a strong intent to buy, whether it’s adding a product to their cart or signing up for a free trial.
 Businesses will often send incentives, like a discount code, at this stage in order to convert prospects who are close to making the decision to buy.